 Restorative dentistry is the solution to bad bite as the use of mouthpieces would only solve the problem temporarily.
 By permanently ensuring that the teeth come together during biting, chewing, and when the jaw is relaxed, awkward positions and pressure on the joint are taken away, so that the bones and their contents are relaxed at normal positions.

-Using the appropriate pillows during the night helps alleviate TMJ pain and keep your head in the right position.
-Pillows such as Envy TMJ Relief Pillow, Headpillow, and Therapeutica Pillow all perform nicely to relievethe pressure on your jaw.
+Using the appropriate pillows during the night help alleviate TMJ pain and keep your head and neck in the right position.
+We recommend Envy TMJ Relief Pillow to best relieve the pressure on your jaw during sleep.
+You may also want to check out our full best TMJ pillows 2024 article.